-Neat and tidy facial hair always makes a good impression whilst at the same time that stubble or full beards appeals to others.
+Neat and tidy facial hair always makes a good impression whilst at the same time that stubble or full beards appeal to others.

 Many self-care electrical products are now available to trim and shape beards at home, as well as going to Asian salons who provide services such as threading facial hair too.

 Many men’s salons are now offering threading and eyebrow trimming treatments for men to shape their eyebrows.

-Mousse – On wet hair, it gives a sleek, wet look, with shine.
-On dry hair it helps shape, mould and hold hair for a natural look.
+On wet hair, it gives a sleek, wet look, with shine.
+On dry hair, it helps shape, mould and hold hair for a natural look.

-It is great to freeze, sculpt and scrunch hair, although care should be taken when purchasing gel, as those which contain alcohol have a damaging/drying effect on hair, causing flaking.
+It is great to freeze, sculpt and scrunch hair, although care should be taken when purchasing gel, like those which contain alcohol have a damaging/drying effect on hair, causing flaking.

 There are different gels available which give a wet look or mould the hair very strongly into shape.